 Alappuzha (Allepy) backwaters is one of the most popular holiday spots in Kerala.
 Boating trips on the lake are quite refreshing.
-You can book a houseboat for overnight stay.
+You can book a houseboat for an overnight stay.

 The lake is almost 3o minutes drive from Kottayam (13 km), where the nearest railway station is located.
 From Kochi (57 km), it takes close to 2 hours to reach here.